hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

   * `Client` classes talk to other APIs, in our case it fetches _JSON_ via _HTTPS_ from the darksky.net weather API
   * `Domain` classes capture our [domain model](https://en.wikipedia.org/wiki/Domain_model) including the domain logic (which, to be fair, is quite trivial in our case).

-Experienced Spring developers might notice that a frequently used layer is missing here: Inspired by [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) a lot of devs build a _service_ layer consisting of _service_ classes (which is its own stereotype in Spring).
+Experienced Spring developers might notice that a frequently used layer is missing here: Inspired by [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) a lot of developers build a **service layer** consisting of _service_ classes (which is its own stereotype in Spring).
 I decided not to include a service layer in this application.
 One reason is that our application is simple enough, a service layer would have been an unnecessary level of indirection.
 The other one is that I think people overdo it with service layers.
 I often encounter codebases where the entire business logic is captured within service classes.
 The domain model becomes merely a layer for data, not for behaviour (Martin Fowler calls this an [Aenemic Domain Model](https://en.wikipedia.org/wiki/Anemic_domain_model)).
 For every non-trivial application this wastes a lot of potential to keep your code well-structured and testable and does not fully utilize the power of object orientation.

 Our repositories are straightforward and provide simple <abbr title="Create Read Update Delete">CRUD</abbr> functionality.
 To keep it simple I used [Spring Data](http://projects.spring.io/spring-data/).
 Spring Data brings a simple and generic CRUD repository implementation that we can use instead of rolling our own.
 It also takes care of spinning up a in-memory database for our tests instead of using a real PostgreSQL database as it would in production.

 Take a look at the codebase and make yourself familiar with the internal structure.
 It will be useful for our next step: Testing the application!

 ## Unit Tests
-As I explained in my previous article (**TODO link**) unit tests have the smallest scope of all the different tests in your test suite.
+Unit tests have the smallest scope of all the different tests in your test suite.
 Depending on the language you're using (and depending on who you ask) unit tests usually test single functions, methods or classes.
 Since we're working in Java, an object-oriented language, our unit tests will test methods in our Java classes.
 My rule of thumb is to have one test class per class of production code.

 ### What to Test?
 The good thing about unit tests is that you can write them for all your production code classes, regardless of their functionality or which layer in your internal structure they belong to.
 You can unit tests controllers just like you can unit test repositories, domain classes or file readers.
 Simply stick to the **one test class per production class** rule of thumb and you're off to a good start.